WeslyOrtega/MazeGenerationAndPathfinding/README.md

 Python project that visualizes maze generation and multiple path-finding algorithms.

 ## How to use
 Main program exectution is found in Driver.py.
+Press any button to step through program execution.
+After the maze has been solved, use the exit button to exit the program.
 `MAZE_WIDTH` and `MAZE_HEIGHT` are used to specify maze dimensions.
 Window size readjusts to fit any maze size.
 Mazes that are too big will go off-screen.
 `generate` and `solve` refer to the generation and pathfinding algorithms, respectively.
 To change algorithms, substitute the extension for the names described below.
 `animateGeneration` and `animateSolution` alter whether generation steps and pathfining steps will be shown.
 True -> show steps.
 False -> skip steps